AldoAbdn/Cooperative-Testing-Initiative/README.md

 The pigpen cipher is contained within the Escape Room Generator folder pdf but feel free to print out your own

+## Disclaimer
+I **do not** own the rights to portal, which are held by it's creator Valve.
+Images used in the design were sourced via google image search with the labeled for reuse feature on.
+Any of the characters or items contained in the design are property of Value.
+None of this material has been used for commercial purposes.

 ## Starting the App
 Once you download the app, type npm install.
 Once complete type npm start and the app will be hosted on localhost:3000 (should open automatically)